Skip to content

 Mistaking collective obscuration for collective lucidity: a society believing it has “arrived” at the endpoint of political evolution.

-At the personal level, pride (AF12) is the most dangerous affect because it feels like lucidity while being its opposite.
-At the political level, this danger is compounded by amplification: when an entire community shares the conviction that “our system is the best,” “our civilization is the pinnacle of history,” “our technology will solve all problems,” the reinforcing effect of collective agreement makes the pride nearly impervious to correction.
+Political pride is AF12’s collective form: shared false joy in which a group mistakes its obscuration for lucidity.
+Pride is already the most dangerous affect at the personal level, because it feels like lucidity while being its opposite; collectively the danger is compounded by amplification: when an entire community shares the conviction that “our system is final,” “our civilization is superior,” “our technology will solve everything,” the reinforcing effect of collective agreement makes the pride nearly impervious to correction.

 Systemic Affects (PA4, PA5, PA7)

-Systemic affects arise from institutional structures themselves: they are not simple aggregations of individual affects but emergent affective phenomena generated by institutions, information environments, and power structures at the collective level.
+Systemic affects arise from institutional structures themselves: they are emergent affective phenomena generated by institutions, information environments, and power structures at the collective level.

 XII.3.4 · Political Compassion and Benevolence